Who are we?

 Mike is an environmentalist and a climate change advocate.
 He has lived in Oregon since 1985 and has hiked, biked, scuba dived, swam, rafted, and climbed all around Southern Oregon.
 Growing up he was a competitive swimmer and held national titles in diverse categories.
 Mike is currently a professional arborist and he owns a landscaping business.
 He also worked at Southern Oregon University where he created the First Tree Council which has received national attention and the distinguished Tree Campus USA title from the Arbor Day Foundation in 2015.
 Mike has a vision for the Landscape and environmental sustainability at the university and is committed to be a part of a new, sustainable, and exciting future.
 Mike is an avid sports enthusiast and loves backpacking with his wife Erin and his dog Indy.

 Adam is a recent graduate of Southern Oregon University.
 His studies included philosophy, history, politics, and economics.
 Adam is a Colombia native who moved to the United States at age two with his parents who are avid travelers.
-Since then he has travelled around the world and explored foreign languages.
+Since then he has traveled around the world and explored foreign languages.
 During the time he worked at Habitat for Humanity, he felt inspired by spaces for community members to recycle and reuse goods and has raised funds for local home building projects.
 Adam has worked in Ethiopia and Colombia alongside his mom for Hope Ranch, an organization that supports micro-loan enterprises and orphanages.
 Adam is interested in international politics and economics and is eager to start his career working with nonprofits, political movements, and organizations that contribute to human development and social reform efforts.

 Maria Antonia Zanta Nobre